-- · Prior to 1st day of class- 100% refund of tuition & fees - After course begins- No refund, regardless of attendance.
+- Prior to 1st day of class- 100% refund of tuition & fees - After course begins- No refund, regardless of attendance.
 If tuition and fees are collected in advance of the start date of a program and FHTC cancels the course, 100% of the tuition and fees collected will be refunded.
-The refund will be made within thirty (30) days of the planned start date.
+The refund will be made within thirty (30) days of the planned start date. - The enrollment deposit paid during registration is non-refundable

-Refunds, when due, will be made within sixty (60) days of the last day of attendance if written notification of withdrawal has been provided to the Reeble Student Success Center by the student, or from the date the student is terminated or FHTC staff determines withdrawal by the student.
+Refunds, when due, will be made within thirty (30) days of the last day of attendance if written notification of withdrawal has been provided to the Reeble Student Success Center by the student, or from the date the student is terminated or withdrawn by FHTC faculty or staff.